bobmahalo/DTCC/Capital Markets.md

 Capital markets are where [[Securities]] such as [[Stock]]s and bonds are issued and traded.
 U.S. capital markets instruments include (1) stocks, also called equity or [[shares]], referring to ownership of a firm; (2) bonds, also called fixed income or debt securities, referring to the creditorship of a firm or a government entity; (3) shares of investment funds, which are pooled investment vehicles that consolidate money from [[Investor]]s; and (4) digital [[asset]] securities, referring to digital representations of value in securities form.

-As a main segment of the financial system, capital markets provide the largest sources of financing for U.S. nonfinancial companies.
+As a main segment of the financial system, capital markets provide the largest sources of financing for U.S. nonfinancial [[Companies]].
 U.S. capital markets provided 74% of the financing for nonfinancial firms in 2023.
 By contrast, capital markets play a less prominent role in other major economies, which rely more on bank financing.

 https://www.congress.gov/crs-product/IF11062